jpitblado/dotfiles/Linux/centos7.md

 ```

 Add a .desktop file to ~/.local/share/applications and to the list in
-`app-list` file created by above command, then write the list using
+`apps-list` file created by above command, then write the list using

 ```
 $ gsettings set org.gnome.shell favorite-apps "`cat apps-list`"